dimitar-4/ms-project1-rcc/README.md

 The social media links in the footer provide the users with further knowledge and content on the subject to explore.

 * The project was shared with family and friend to be tested on different devises as well as to collect data about their actual user experience.
-There was a positive feedback and conformation for the user experience testing above.
+There was a positive feedback and confirmation for the user experience testing above.

 ### Code Testing